Here are some example keywords or phrases that can be used to find specific information in the library catalog and academic databases:

 Funded by Statewide Allocation

-This three-section program tells how to identify and cite reliable online and offline sources of information, carve textbook chapters into manageable chunks, and outline and revise papers—all elements that are essential to getting the job done well.
+This video tells how to identify and cite reliable online and offline sources of information, carve textbook chapters into manageable chunks, and outline and revise papers—all elements that are essential to getting the job done well.

-Students can develop stronger arguments for their college essays by using multiple sources for research.
-Use reliable Internet databases; utilize library resources; and include diverse points of view.
+By implementing the lessons in this video, students can develop stronger arguments for their college essays by using multiple sources for research.

 This video examines the behaviors that constitute plagiarism, their consequences, and the best ways to avoid them.